 Thousands of people die each year from drug overdose.
 They come from all walks of life.
-Connecticut will join in the global observance of International Overdose Awareness Day on August 31st to raise awareness of overdose and reduce the stigma associated with drug-related deaths.
-It also acknowledges the grief felt by family members and friends of those individuals who have died from a drug overdose.
-A number of vigils, presentations, programs, and other events have been planned statewide in conjunction with International Overdose Awareness Day.
-Please see below for a list of events.
-Click on the images for additional event information:
+Connecticut will join in the global observance of International Overdose Awareness Day on August 31st to raise awareness of overdose, reduce stigma, and acknowledge the grief felt by family members and friends of those who have died from a drug overdose.
+Please see below for a list of events and vigils.

 Events in Connecticut Cities and Towns:

-The Litchfield Opiate Task Force is hosting an Overdose Awareness Day Resource Fair and Vigil at Coe Memorial Park in Torrington, CT.
+Torrington - The Litchfield Opiate Task Force is hosting an Overdose Awareness Day Resource Fair and Vigil at Coe Memorial Park in Torrington, CT on August 31st.